 Thirty-four state-listed plant species (five of which are also federally listed) were included in the results of the TVA Heritage Database search as potentially occurring within five miles of the Project Area.
-Suitable habitat exists for three state-listed species within the Project Area: Michaux's leavenworthia, Butler's quillwort, and Purple tassels (Figure 3-13).
+An uncommon limestone cedar glade plant community occurs on just over 2 acres within the proposed project footprint.
+These glades provide suitable habitat for three state-listed species within the Project Area: Michaux's leavenworthia, Butler's quillwort, and Purple tassels (Figure 3-13).

-Two plant species listed by the state of Alabama were observed growing in association with the limestone glade situated southeast of Cedar Glade Church (Appendix A, Figure 8).
+Two plant species listed by the state of Alabama were observed growing in association with the limestone glade situated southeast of Cedar Glade Church.
 The first species, a gladecress (Leavenworthia sp.), is a small winter annual that germinates in the fall, grows through the winter and early spring, and flowers and sets seed from March into May.
 This species inhabits shallow, seasonally inundated soil that support few other species.
 Michaux's gladecress has been previously collected from very near this location in the spring of 1984, but has not been observed since.
-The gladecress observed on the Bellefonte solar site cannot be definitively identified as Michaux's gladecress because the plants were very small during the December field survey, but it is a member of the genus Leavenworthia; all Leavenworthia are state-listed in Alabama.
+The gladecress observed on the Bellefonte solar site could not be definitively identified because the plants were very small during the December field survey; all species of Leavenworthia, however, are state-listed in Alabama.
 Hundreds to thousands of the diminutive plants were observed in gravelly soils of the cedar glade complex.
 The vast majority of these individuals will flower the following spring.

-Another cedar glade endemic, Purple tassels (Dalea gattingeri), was observed growing in cracks of limestone bedrock.
+Another cedar glade endemic, purple tassels (Dalea gattingeri), was observed growing in cracks of limestone bedrock.
 This extremely drought tolerant perennial species forms a large tuber-like root that allows the plant to inhabit the thinnest of soils in the interior of glades.
 This species has never been reported from Jackson County, Alabama.
 Only a handful of individuals were observed, but the December survey season made discerning the plant difficult because the species had mostly died back for the year.
-More individuals likely occur on-site.
+More individuals likely occur onsite.